VitoVan/vitovan.github.io/md/lispweb3.md

 First, we should thank Quicklisp, it is a library manager for Common Lisp, and it has [over 1,200 libraries](https://www.quicklisp.org/beta/releases.html), after install it, you can ride a bike with NO HANDS!

 Second, we should thank [Edi Weitz](http://weitz.de/), he/she is an extremely awesome and fascinating Lisper on this planet.
-You will meet so many Lisp projects under Edi Weitz's magic hands after surfing a while in the Lisp world, and then you will be subdued by the charm of the codes.
+You will meet so many Lisp projects under Edi Weitz's magic hands after surfing a while in the Lisp world, and then you will be subdued by the charm of the code.
 Ok, after the words of praise, we just used [Hunchentoot](http://weitz.de/hunchentoot/) as the server, it's well documented, you will love it.

+We just load [Hunchentoot](http://weitz.de/hunchentoot/) with Quicklisp, like this: `(ql:quickload :hunchentoot)`, and then start the Hunchentoot Server on port 4242: `(hunchentoot:start (make-instance 'hunchentoot:easy-acceptor :port 4242))`.
+At last, we defined a HTTP handler with Hunchentoot's [define-easy-handler](http://weitz.de/hunchentoot/#define-easy-handler).

 #### Let's Be JSON